In solidarity, How universities across India united for Jamia students, condemn 'police attack'

 Students of TISS and Mumbai University are set to stage protests.

-In Hyderabad, students ofthe city-based Maulana Azad National Urdu University (MANUU) boycotted their exams and held protests against the police action on their counterparts in Jamia University in Delhi.
+In Hyderabad, students of the city-based Maulana Azad National Urdu University (MANUU) boycotted their exams and held protests against the police action on their counterparts in Jamia University in Delhi.

 Protests erupted at MANUU campus on Sunday night which continued beyond midnight with several students raising slogans against the central government.